theolowenstein/BFI/README.md

 		$ vagrant ssh

-16. Once you're done, always make sure to commit, push, and submit a Pull Request on GitHub.
+16. Once you're done, always make sure to clear all caches, commit, push, and submit a Pull Request on GitHub.
 17. Enjoy!

 Files